 The name for the college reflects the region's history and heritage.
-A very old word linked to the land's Native American past, "Cuyamaca" has been interpreted in various ways, including "above rain," "beyond rain" and "place where the rain comes from heavens."
+A very old word linked to the land's Native American past, "Cuyamaca" has been interpreted in various ways, including "above rain," beyond rain" and "place where the rain comes from heavens."

 The campus site was acquired by the Board of Trustees in September 1972 and the college officially opened in fall 1978, with 1,947 students and nine associate-degree programs.
 Its first president was Dr. Wallace F. Cohen.
-Today, Cuyamaca provides around 167 degrees and certificates, including those in innovative green-energy programs, to its 9,600 students.
+Today, Cuyamaca provides around 178 degrees and certificates, including those in academic and career pathways, to its 8,807 students.